Romnick Sarmenta: 1980s: Career prime and popularity

 Sarmenta was coupled with a variety of leading ladies throughout the height of his career, including Jennifer Sevilla, Sheryl Cruz, and Harlene Bautista.
 But his loveteam with Sheryl Cruz resonated the most among fans and viewers.
 Puso sa Puso (1988), Langit at Lupa (1988), and Pardina at ang mga Duwende (1989) were three of their projects together.

 1990s

 With the help of violent fist and gun battles and demanding stunts in the movies, Romnick became a well-known action star.
-In addition, he acted in historical dramas such as Tirad Pass: The Story of Gen. Gregorio del Pilar (1997), in which he played the lead role, and Damong Ligaw (1997), a movie version of Ceres Alabado's novel KangKong 1896, in which he played a farm child who became a Kapipunero.
+In addition, he acted in historical dramas such as Tirad Pass: The Story of Gen. Gregorio del Pilar (1997), in which he played the lead role, and Damong Ligaw (1997), a movie version of Ceres Alabado's novel KangKong 1896, in which he played a farm child who became a Katipunero.
 In the Gil Portes drama film Miguel/Michelle from 1998, Sarmenta also played a gay character.